chaseruskin/legoHDL/src/pkgmngr/docs.md

 __recipe__ : A list of all required files for a given package to be built from, in the  correct order needed.
 It is a file with identifying labels regarding the project and its dependencies.
 This is intended to be the "golden link" between the package management process and building a design.

 __label__ : A identifier that can be used to gather dependencies to be written to the recipe.
 Default labels are @LIB for VHDL libraries, @SRC for package-level VHDL code, and @TB for package-level testbench file.
-Developers can can create labels.
+Developers can can create labels and provide their own extensions, like creating an @IP for .xci files.

 __.lego.lock__ : The metadata file that signifies if a project is a package.
 This file is automatically maintained and is hidden from the developer.
 It is strongly recommended to NOT try to modify this file, as it will not be needed.